ABC-iRobotics/ros-examples/README.md

-# ros-kinetic-examples
+# ros-examples

 ## Overview
-Some ROS example to practice
+Some ROS examples to practice

 ## TOC
 1. [Requirements](#requirements)